 To achieve this objective you need to understand the lifespan approach as described in the text, online course notes and presentations, as well as in the online discussions.
 The essay is also designed to develop your ability to present and discuss this approach in relation to specific phases of life.
-Doing the tests this will give you feedback on how well you are doing with this learning outcome.Linked to the following assessments:• Journal (1500 words max) (2)• Multi-choice Tests (3)• Participation (4)
+Doing the tests this will give you feedback on how well you are doing with this learning outcome.Linked to the following assessments:• Journal (1500 words) (2)• Multi-choice quizzes (3)• Participation (4)

 Develop and be able to express in a learned way your own perspective on adult development, and on ageing.

 To achieve this objective you are expected to participate in the weekly discussion forums and to maintain your journal across the course, culminating in the final edited journal presentation which will demonstrate your ability to form well-founded and sound arguments grounded in the knowledge presented in the course.Linked to the following assessments:• Journal (1500 words) (2)• Participation (4)